 What is Co-op Institute?

-Co-op Institute is an interactive partial-semester course preparing Wentworth students to search for and secure a Cooperative Educational (co-op) experience, a part of the academic curriculum.
+Co-op Institute is an interactive course preparing Wentworth students to search for and secure a Cooperative Educational (co-op) experience, a part of the academic curriculum.
 Sessions are designed and instructed by CO-OP + CAREER Advisors.
 It is a zero-credit, pass/fail class that is FREE for all students.